translate-tools/linguist/README.md

-Linguist is a powerful browser extension that ready to replace your favorite translation service.
+Linguist is a powerful browser extension that is ready to replace your favorite translation service.

 Translate web pages, highlighted text, Netflix subtitles, private messages, speak the translated text, and save important translations to your personal dictionary to learn words in 130 languages.

 # Why Linguist?

-Unlike other browser extensions, Linguist is not just a wrapper over the Google Translator Widget; it's a full featured and independent translation system.
+Unlike other browser extensions, Linguist is not just a wrapper over the Google Translator Widget; it's a full-featured and independent translation system.
 This is why with Linguist you can be private and translate texts offline on your device and use any translation service, [even your own](./docs/CustomTranslator.md) like ChatGPT.
-See a [custom translators list](./modules/README.md) to find a bindings for a most popular translation services.
+See a [custom translators list](./modules/README.md) to find bindings for the most popular translation services.

-It's free, open source, appreciate your privacy and does not collect your personal data.
+Linguist is free, open-source, respects your privacy, and does not collect your personal data.

 # Features

 Most important features
 - Modular translators system
-	- You can use any translation service like Google, Yandex, Bing, DeepL, ChatGPT, etc
+	- You can use any translation service like Google, Yandex, Bing, DeepL, ChatGPT, etc.
 	- [Custom translators](./docs/CustomTranslator.md): you can use your own translator module
 	- Offline translation.
 With embedded Bergamot translator, you can translate texts right on your device.
 Keep your privacy
 - All-in-one translation solution
-	- Full page translation with flexible auto translation configuration
+	- Full-page translation with flexible auto-translation configuration
 	- Highlighted text translation
 	- Translate any text input
 - Dictionary with saved translations
-- Translations history, to remember recent translated word
+- Translations history, to remember recently translated words
 - Text-to-speech (TTS)

 # Installation